ubuntu-mate/mate-dock-applet/README.md

 ### Linux Mint 18.2 and 18.3

-The applet is included in the repositories but is compiled for Gtk2, rather than Gtk3.
-Therefore it will not work with the version of MATE desktop supplied with Linux Mint.
-Currently, the only solution is to manually compile and install the applet from source - instructions are further below.
-Note: the latest version of the applet which will work with the version of Gtk3 used in Linux Mint is V0.80 - souce code available [here](https://github.com/robint99/mate-dock-applet/archive/V0.81.tar.gz).
+The applet is included in the repositories but may have been compiled for an older version of GTK.
+Therefore it might not work with the version of MATE desktop supplied with Linux Mint.
+In that case, manually compile and install the applet from source - instructions are further below.

 ### Ubuntu MATE 15.10 and Linux Mint 18.1

 Users of Ubuntu MATE 15.10 and earlier, or of Linux Mint 18.1 or earlier, can install the applet from the PPA kindly provided by [webupd8](http://www.webupd8.org/2015/05/dock-applet-icon-only-window-list-for.html)

-Note: this is currently GTK2 only
+Note: this comes from an older PPA - its packages may not be current

 ### Arch Linux

-For Arch users the GTK 3 version is available as a [package in the repositories](https://archlinux.org/packages/community/any/mate-applet-dock/).
+For Arch users the applet is available as a [package in the repositories](https://archlinux.org/packages/community/any/mate-applet-dock/).

 ### Gentoo based distributions